 “Lessons from the integrated mOPV2 and Vitamin A supplementation campaign the context of COVID-19 in Ghana” conducted by UNICEF Ghana, on behalf of The Research and Development Division (RDD) of the Ghana Health Service in Ghana

 This case study will focus on a project in which UNICEF collaborated with the RDD, Family Health Division (FHD), and National Expanded Programme on Immunization (EPI) of Ghana Health Services.
-UNICEF draws on their experience convening and coordinating in different sectors in Ghana including Health, Nutrition, WASH Child Protection, and Social Protection & The continuous oversight of an activity to assist in its supervision and to see that it proceeds according to plan.
-Monitoring involves the specification of methods to measure acti/Evaluation.
+UNICEF draws on their experience convening and coordinating in different sectors in Ghana including Health, Nutrition, WASH Child Protection, and Social Protection & Monitoring/Evaluation.

 “Improving the effectiveness of an integrated campaign against epidemics of meningitis A and measles through collaborative planning” conducted by Health & Sustainable Development Foundation & Center of Excellence for Training and Research on Priority Diseases in Guinea (FOSAD/CEFORPAG in French) in Guinea

 For this project, FOSAD – CEFORPAG will collaborate with the National Directorate of Community Health, the National Directorate for the Fight against Major Endemics and the Fight against Diseases, and its Expanded Program on Immunization (EPI), the National Social Security Agency, the National Institute of Public Health, and UGAN/University of Conakry.
-The FOSAD-CEFORPAG Executive Director has a long experience of working on research in integrated health campaigns, vaccine An ongoing, systematic collection, analysis and interpretation of health-related data essential to the planning, implementation, and evaluation of public health practice. and development in many countries, and Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. of the national community health (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or inferring the values that underpin these decisio in population enumeration and mapping with national agencies.
+The FOSAD-CEFORPAG Executive Director has a long experience of working on research in integrated health campaigns, vaccine surveillance and development in many countries, and implementation of the national community health policy in population enumeration and mapping with national agencies.

-“Scaling Up The ease in reaching health services or health facilities in terms of location, time, and ease of approach. to Preventive Malaria Intervention Through an Integrated Campaign Approach” conducted by Ibolda Health International in Nigeria
+“Scaling Up Access to Preventive Malaria Intervention Through an Integrated Campaign Approach” conducted by Ibolda Health International in Nigeria

 The project will address the integration of seasonal malaria chemoprevention (SMC) and distribution of insecticide treated nets (ITN), which target the same disease and similar population.
 Ibolda Health International will collaborate with the National Malaria Elimination Programme and associated sub-committees, and hopes that this project could represent a possible shift towards a door-to-door strategy for both interventions following the onset of COVID-19.
 Ibolda Health International draws on their experience working in malaria, polio, and HIV/AIDS mitigation efforts with key partners, such as the Federal Ministry of Health, Global Fund, NACA, and NMEP.